Within the confines of our own homes, browsing through the internet is as easy as ABC.

-A VPN works by encrypting your network traffic and act as a tunnel between your server and client, hence making all the data that passes through the network unavailable to hackers.
+A VPN works by encrypting your network traffic and acts as a tunnel between your server and client, hence making all the data that passes through the network unavailable to hackers.

 Another added benefit of using a VPN is that it hides your original IP address by using an IP address that traces back to another location.

-So, if you’re using a free public Wi-Fi from your actual location in the US, a VPN will make sure that a hacker or any third party source sees the area as Germany or some other foreign land.
+So, if you’re using free public Wi-Fi from your actual location in the US, a VPN will make sure that a hacker or any third-party source sees the area as Germany or some other foreign land.

 However, while installing a VPN onto their devices users need to be careful.
 More often than not, free VPN services lack many of the essential features that their paid counterparts offer, rendering devices susceptible to various vulnerabilities, such as malware, etc.